RomiGilat/environmental_device/README.md

 WiFiClientSecure.h
 ```
 4. Use code “envdev.ino” as your base code for the device
    a.
 This device is made to connect to a university wireless network, but change the SSID and password to auto connect to your wireless network.
+  	b.
+For university application, make sure to register the device's MAC address so it could connect to the WiFi properly

 On the google sheets end:
 1. Go in and edit the file used to connect to the excel sheet
 2. In google sheets, go to extensions, then app scripts
+  a. grab the URL, https://docs.google.com/spreadsheets/d/**xxxxxxxxxxxxxxxxxxxxxxxxxxxx**/edit?gid=0#gid=0, and add it to the app script code
+  	(only the bolded portion which is the sheet ID)
+5. Press deployment, make sure to allow access for everyone (which allows device to communicate with the google sheets), and copy the deployment ID
-3. From there, use the “google sheets code” and add it on there
+6. From there, use the deplayment ID and add it onto the string GAS_ID located on the arduino code (make sure to include the " " ; for it to be a string!)
    a.
-For the google ID, replace the ** “xxxxxxxxxxxxxxxxxxxxxxx” ** with the proper link to google sheets
+For the string GAS_ID on arduino code, replace the ** “xxxxxxxxxxxxxxxxxxxxxxx” ** with the proper link to google sheets deployment
-4. Label the columns!
+7. Label the columns!

 You are done!